 3. Skip the Park Hopper

 However, 1-Park Per Day tickets cost less than a Park Hopper ticket of the same day length.
-In my opinion, it is entirely possible to spend one day from open to close in either park so this is one way to visit Disneyland on a budget without sacrifice.
+In my opinion, spending one day from open to close in either park is possible, so this is one way to visit Disneyland on a budget without sacrifice.

 4. Go When Kids Are Free or Can Use Child Tickets

-Kids under the age of two qualify for free Disneyland tickets (or, really, no ticket at all).
-The age range for child tickets is 3–9 which means that kids pay adult pricing when they turn 10.
+Kids under two qualify for free Disneyland tickets (or, really, no ticket at all).
+The age range for child tickets is 3–9, meaning that kids pay adult pricing when they turn 10.

-So, if you have a 9-year-old that is about to turn 10 or a 2-year-old that is about to turn 3, schedule a Disneyland trip before they need more expensive tickets.
+So, if you have a 9-year-old who is about to turn 10 or a 2-year-old who is about to turn 3, schedule a Disneyland trip before they need more expensive tickets.

 5. Pay Attention to Seasonal Ticket Price Hikes

 Theme parks and attractions often raise prices at the start of a new calendar year.
 Disneyland is no exception.
-In fact, just yesterday, they announced a price increase on some tickets and annual passes.
-While these prices go into effect immediately through Disneyland, there is almost always a short period of time or grace period where authorized tickets sellers can continue to sell tickets at prior-year pricing.
+In fact, they announce price increases on some tickets and annual passes once a year, it seems.
+While these prices go into effect immediately through Disneyland, there is almost always a short period or grace period where authorized ticket sellers can continue to sell tickets at prior-year pricing.

 Look for the value dates on the Disneyland ticket calendar (Tier 1 tickets) to find out when tickets are at their lowest.
 If ticket prices are low, it could also mean that crowds are projected to be on the low side as well.